ImAdityaa12/appointment-schedular/README.md

 2. Click "Book Your Session"
 3. Select a date and available time slot
 4. Fill in contact information
-5. Submit appointment
+5. Complete payment (₹999) via Razorpay
+6. Appointment is booked only after successful payment

 ### Admin Access
 1. Navigate to `/admin`
 2. Login with credentials from `.env.local`
 3. View all appointments
-4. Block time slots as needed
+4. Block individual time slots or entire days
+5. Remove blocked slots

 ## Project Structure